Our department provides a range of opportunities for students and graduates, including funding, bursaries and additional support.

-There is a number of funding sources for studying at Goldsmiths as well as for extra-curricular student projects.
+We have a number of funding sources for studying at Goldsmiths as well as for extra-curricular student projects within Theatre and Performance.

 Student Project Fund

 The Department of Theatre and Performance Student Project Fund is designed to support our undergraduate and postgraduate students’ independent creative initiatives particularly those which take place outside the department, for example at festivals and external venues.
 The awards assist any student, or group of students, in a theatre or performance-related project.
 Students in the past have used the fund to help them take work out into professional and community contexts and to showcase opportunities.

 The department views extra-curricular work as a key learning opportunity for our student community.
 In addition to enabling students to experiment, innovate and develop their own artistic practice in wider contexts, these awards also facilitate significant personal and professional development and supports significant connections with, and entry into, the theatre and cultural industries in the UK and abroad.
 We have a rich history of exciting and innovate student projects that have been awarded by the scheme.

 Awards are made in the region of £50.00 - £500.00.